TheBigRoomXXL/lovergne.dev/src/content/zettelkasten/workspace-shortcut.md

 - **Comment**: a short description for tooltips
 - **GenericName**: what category of application it belongs to
 - **Exec**: how the application is launched.
 Note here that `%F` tells the system that VSCode can open one or multiple files at once.
 This is why when you select some files, right-click, and then click on "Open With," VSCode appears as an option
-- **Icon**: the icon of the app; can be an absolute path or, as in this case, a URI compatible with the [Icon Themes Specification](https://specifications.freedesktop.org/icon-theme-spec/latest/)
+- **Icon**: the icon of the app; can be an absolute path or, as in this case, a URI compatible with the [icon-themes specification](https://specifications.freedesktop.org/icon-theme-spec/latest/)
 - **Type**: whether it's an application, a directory, or a link
-- **StartupNotify**: this one is a little bit complicated and is linked to the [startup-notification standard](https://cgit.freedesktop.org/startup-notification/tree/doc/startup-notification.xml).
+- **StartupNotify**: this one is a little bit complicated and is linked to the [startup-specification standard](https://cgit.freedesktop.org/startup-notification/tree/doc/startup-notification.xml).
 What you need to know is that `false` only means that it is up to the application to manage its own startup notification, not that it won’t notify you on start.
 I really wish it would just stop startup notifications
 - **StartupWMClass**: an ID used to know which windows belong to the same application
 - **Categories**: like GenericName, it's a categorization, but it follows the [desktop-menu specification](https://specifications.freedesktop.org/menu-spec/latest/) instead of being free text
 - **MimeType**: a list of MIME types that the application can open.
 In this case, VSCode registers its own custom MIME type for workspaces, because listing everything VSCode can open would be too long—as it can basically open anything